Fiserv/universal-commerce/recipes/HostedPages.md

 1.4 **uCom Server (uCom)** - This is the Fiserv solution server which provides all the APIs.
 This server sits behind Apigee.

-## 2. Setup
+## Integration Prerequisites

-The following parameters are needed to use HP:
+The following parameters are needed to access Hosted Pages:

 2.1 **Api-Key** - This will be generated for you when you create an Apigee account.
 This should be saved securely on MAS and shared with App.
 Api-key is fixed for a merchant.